Red Cross moves to get more Syria aid to rebel areas

 The ICRC also called on the Syrian government on Friday to allow it to resume visits to prisoners held in detention centers to monitor their treatment.
 The program has been stalled since last May after just two visits to central prisons in Damascus and Aleppo.

 Kraehenbuehl said he had raised the issue with Syrian Vice Minister for Foreign Affairs Hossam Alaaeddine in Damascus, reminding him of Assad's pledge to ICRC President Peter Maurer during a visit last September to allow the visits to continue.

 "We are going to continue to push very hard because it is an issue that is very central ...
-And we are known to be an organisation that doesn't take 'no' for an answer very easily."
+And we are known to be an organization that doesn't take 'no' for an answer very easily."